inko-lang/inko/docs/source/getting-started/modules.md

 Note that if other packages depend on the previous major version of the package you're updating, you won't be able to update your `dep` directory using `ipm sync`.

+## Publishing a package

+To publish your package, simply push it to a git host and add a git tag with the version number, prefixed by `v`.
+So If you are releasing 3.8.5, use `git tag v3.8.5`.
+Don't forget to push the tag with `git push --tags`.

+That's all that's required for `ipm add your/git/repo 3.8.5` to run successfully in a dependent package.